 this is very similar to Quick ‘n dirty DIY Vacuum Feedthrough – Amateur Nuclear Physics

 Ordered in some copper crush washers (#97725A250, M12 Screw Size, 12.2 mm ID, 15.9 mm OD, 1.3-1.7 mm thick) from McMaster.
-These worked well, though a large amount of torque was required to seat them, and I’m not sure how the aluminum threads are holding up.
+These seemed to seal up very nicely.
+A large amount of torque was required to seat them, and I’m not sure how the aluminum threads are holding up.
 A substantial amount of black residue was deposited onto the surface of the spark plugs from the last attempts.
 I am unsure of its composition.
+I only tested this down to about 2e-5 Torr (2e-3 Pa), probably because the chamber overall was leaky as a sieve.

-Ben Krasnow has you spark plugs as well for his SEM, although interestingly he’s flipped them around, with the ceramic on the inside.
+Ben Krasnow has used spark plugs as well for his SEM, although interestingly he’s flipped them around, with the ceramic on the inside.
+This might help to prevent virtual leaks around the threads.

 In any case, the plug body is typically made of a nickel steel alloy.